Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Solution approach

-where \(d_k\) represents the dimensionality of the keys and queries.
-This formulation highlights the transformer's ability to prioritize different input data segments, improving the model's focus on important information for beam selection.
-Further elaboration on the self-attention mechanism is provided in Fig. (\ref{transformer}$a$), which illustrates the computation of attention scores to produce the context vector $y$ for an input sequence $X = \{x_1, x_2, ..., x_T\}$ of length $T$.
-These attention scores, $\alpha$, are normalized weights calculated from the softmax function applied to the raw attention weights $\omega$.
-The transformation of the input sequence into the queries, keys, and values is facilitated by the weight matrices $\mathbf{w}^q$, $\mathbf{w}^k$, and $\mathbf{w}^v$, each tailored to the specific dimensions $d_k$ and $d_v$, where $d_v$ is the dimension of the values.

 The architecture incorporates a single attention head that processes the input sequence within the scaled dot-product attention framework as demonstrated in Fig. (\ref{transformer}$b$).
 However, to enhance the model's capability to capture different aspects of the input data, multi-head attention is employed.
 This technique utilizes $d$ distinct attention heads, each equipped with its projection matrices $\mathbf{w}^Q_j$, $\mathbf{w}^K_j$, and $\mathbf{w}^V_j$ for queries, keys, and values respectively, as shown in Fig. (\ref{transformer}$c$).
-The output from the multi-head attention mechanism is aggregated as follows\cite{adhikary2024holographic, vaswani2017attention}:

-with each head $j$ applying the attention function to project the input sequence through different subspaces.
-Additionally, the transformer incorporates a feed-forward network within its architecture, consisting of two linear transformations with an intervening ReLU activation function, represented by\cite{adhikary2024holographic, vaswani2017attention}:

-where $W_1$, $W_2$, $b_1$, and $b_2$ are the transformation parameters.
+The output from the multi-head attention mechanism is aggregated as follows\cite{adhikary2024holographic, vaswani2017attention}: with each head $j$ applying the attention function to project the input sequence through different subspaces.
+Additionally, the transformer incorporates a feed-forward network within its architecture, consisting of two linear transformations with an intervening ReLU activation function, represented by\cite{adhikary2024holographic, vaswani2017attention}: where $W_1$, $W_2$, $b_1$, and $b_2$ are the transformation parameters.
 Despite the variability in parameters across different layers, the linear transformation strategy remains uniform, ensuring consistency in processing across all positions within the sequence.
-Table \ref{table:transformer_model_params} shows the parameters of the transformer model.